 The three critical email forwarding issues are…

 - Forwarding to everyone in your address book.
-You can bet that everyone will not be interested in the topic of that email.
+You can bet that everyone will not have an interest in the topic of that email.
 So you need to take the time to choose who you forward to because you know they will be interested.

-- Not including a personal comment to the person the email is being forwarded to.
-Now, that certainly isn’t very thoughtful is it?
-If you cannot type a brief comment to the specific person you are forwarding to about why you are forwarding them that specific email, then don’t forward it at all.
+- Not including a personal comment to the person you plan to forward to Now, that certainly isn’t very thoughtful, is it?
+If you cannot type a brief comment to the specific person you are forwarding to about why you are forwarding them that specific email, then don’t forward it.

-- Forwarding jokes and non-business related emails to another person’s business email address isn’t appropriate.
-These type of email should only be forwarded to personal addresses still taking into consideration number one and two above.
+- To forward jokes and non-business-related emails to another person’s business email address is not appropriate.
+This type of email should only be forwarded to personal addresses still taking into consideration numbers one and two above.

 A Special Note to Habitual Forwarders

-To all the thoughtless or naive uncontrollable forwarders out there, if you get asked by someone to not forward future emails, kindly respect their request.
+To all the thoughtless or naive uncontrollable forwarders out there… When you receive a request to not forward emails, kindly respect that request.
 Do not choose to have hurt feelings.
 Certainly don’t act like you have a right to disregard someone’s legitimate desire to not get emails they have no interest in receiving.
 And didn’t ask for.